cvfish/VideoPopup/README.md

 OpenSfM: see this [Dockerfile](https://github.com/paulinus/opensfm-docker-base/blob/master/Dockerfile) for the commands to install all dependencies for OpenSfM.

-Our code base already contains a modified version of OpenSfM, so do not need to install OpenSfM yourself.
+Our code base already contains a modified version of OpenSfM, so you do not need to install OpenSfM yourself.

 ###1.2 Build VideoPopup